alecramsay/pg/docs/_pages/example.markdown

 <!-- RATINGS TABLE -->

-Then the ratings are shown in tabular form for convenience.
+[Then in tabular form for convenience.]

 {% capture ratings-file %}
 {{ xx }}_2022_Congress_ratings